nicocti/digitalculture/README.md

 #### 2. Individual note (30%) - due 5th session

-From reading a scientific article, a book or a long-read article, you will comment a story, a concept or a theory that will be useful to conduct your digital exploration.
+From reading a scientific article, a book or a long-read article, you will **comment a story, a concept or a theory that will be useful to conduct your digital exploration**.

-  - This is a fairly free exercise, but should be no more than two pages long, written in English or in French.
+  - This is a fairly free exercise, but should be **no more than two pages long**, written in English or in French.
-  - This is an individual exercise but you will be able to share it with other members of your group with a goal to extract ideas that will structure your final exploration.
+  - This is an **individual exercise** but you will be able to share it with other members of your group with a goal to extract ideas that will structure your final exploration.
   - Choose an article and extract a concept that is relevant to your exploration.
-Your personal note may explain the main point of the chosen document, go over its surrounding debates, and show its relevance regarding your exploration topic.
+Your personal note may **explain the main point of the chosen document, go over its surrounding debates, and show its relevance regarding your exploration topic**.

 #### 3. Digital exploration (70%) - deadline end of term ?

-In groups of 4 to 6, you will undertake a study about a practice, a service, a company, a law... of your choice in the digital space.
+In **groups of 4 to 6**, you will undertake **a study about a practice, a service**, a company, a law... of your choice in the digital space.
 The aim of this project is for you to explore some aspects of the digital revolution and to practice digital tools.

-  - Your exploration will rely on bibliographical or webographical references (academic papers, web pages,  press articles or reports...) but also on your own empirical data (interviews, questionnaires, ethnography, online data collection or experiments..).
+  - Your exploration will **rely on bibliographical or webographical references** (academic papers, web pages,  press articles or reports...) but also on your **own empirical data** (interviews, questionnaires, ethnography, online data collection or experiments..).
-  - The submission of this exploration will have to be done as a digital-first format (website, video series, podcast, but also possibly Facebook, Instagram, Tiktok, etc.) and/or rely on digital investigations (data collection and analysis).
+  - The submission of this exploration will have to be done as a **digital-first format** (website, video series, podcast, but also possibly Facebook, Instagram, Tiktok, etc.) and/or **rely on digital investigations** (data collection and analysis).
-  - You exploration will showcase the overall problematic tackled, the analysis and methodology, interpretations and synthesis of the results.
+  - You exploration will showcase **the overall problematic tackled, the analysis and methodology, interpretations and synthesis of the results**.
-  - Keep in mind that a good digital exploration is based on a well-define research topic, a critical analysis and a digital format providing a creative experience.
+  - Keep in mind that a good digital exploration is based on a **well-define research topic**, a **critical analysis** and a digital format providing a **creative experience**.

 ### Resources

-  - Online learning:
+  - **Online learning:**
     - The best course to learn computer science from scratch, CS50, is available on [YT](https://youtube.com/playlist?list=PLhQjrBD2T382eX9-tF75Wa4lmlC7sxNDH) and through a [MOOC](https://edx.org/course/cs50s-introduction-to-computer-science)
     - A more practical introduction to coding can be found at [codecademy.com](https://codecademy.com/)
     - For data wrangling, that could be useful in your studies, [udacity.com](https://udacity.com/courses/all) has some very good hands on courses.
 I recommend (from simple to complex):